maelysjb/Character-Generation-for-Comics/code_models/Dreambooth-SDXL/README.md

 - template:sd-lora

 base_model: stabilityai/stable-diffusion-xl-base-1.0
-instance_prompt: An image of Feli
+instance_prompt: An image of unicorn girl in a onesie
 license: openrail++
 ---